nellitarkka/SmallBusinessDirectory/database/README.md

 - Add **foreign key constraints** between `vendors`, `listings`, and `reviews`.
 - Create additional indexes for faster search and filtering.
 - Implement and seed the **reviews** table.
-- Export and include the **ER diagram** from Supabase Schema Visualizer.

 ---